Exam entries and fees

 - if appropriate, details of any coursework units and completed private candidate coursework information form(s).

-- let the exams officer know if you need any special access arrangements
+- let the exams officer know if you need any particular access arrangements

 - ensure that your entry is complete, otherwise you could experience delays in acceptance